MicrosoftDocs/windows-dev-docs/hub/apps/get-started/build-apps-for-windows.md

 This article will walk you through the steps of creating a simple Windows 11 app so you can get started using the new visuals and features of Windows 11.
 The app we will build here is just a basic showcase of some of the controls that have been updated with new styles and animations.

 > [!NOTE]
-> To follow the instructions in this article to build a Windows 11 app, you need Windows Insider build 22000 (or later).
-Windows Insider build 22000 is an early preview release and therefore is subject to change between now and the official release.
-For more information, see [Getting started with the Windows Insider Program](https://insider.windows.com/getting-started).
+> This tutorial was originally written to support a Windows Insider build of Windows 11.
+It will be updated shortly to support the official release of Windows 11.

 ## Set up your development environment